ElizabethBrooks/DaphniaGenomics_MultiGenome/LOGS.md

-Your job 1118911 ("align_SRA_RNA_jobOutput") has been submitted Your job 1118912 ("align_SRA_RNA_jobOutput") has been submitted Your job 1118913 ("align_SRA_RNA_jobOutput") has been submitted Your job 1118904 ("align_RNA_jobOutput") has been submitted
+Your job 1118911 ("align_SRA_RNA_jobOutput") has been submitted Your job 1118912 ("align_SRA_RNA_jobOutput") has been submitted Your job 1118913 ("align_SRA_RNA_jobOutput") has been submitted samtools stats: failed to open "SRR10389294_2_accepted_hits.sam": No such file or directory Your job 1118904 ("align_RNA_jobOutput") has been submitted

 #### annotation statistics